 Reviews or Feedback

 Your teams should use SMS marketing for customer service on top of marketing.
-With it, you can send easy-to-fill out surveys or ask direct questions in the text.
+With it, you can send mobile surveys or ask direct questions in the text.
 Ask for feedback on the ambiance, service, and food.
 You can even ask to transfer the message from text to an online review.

 As you gain a loyal following, you’ll want to reward them.
 You can turn your paper loyalty program digital by using text messages.
 Keep a list of returning customers and text them special discounts or rates as they move up the ranks.
-You can collect new diners by allowing your current patrons to “refer a friend” through text and have them join your loyalty program, too!
+You can collect new diners by allowing your current patrons to “refer a friend” through text and have them join your loyalty program, too.

 Having a quality, trained staff is vital to your restaurant’s success.
-Sometimes certain friendly servers can get people in the door!
+Sometimes certain friendly servers can get people in the door.
 That’s why you should use SMS for your hiring efforts on top of your marketing campaigns.
 Make it easy for people to know they can apply via text by putting codes and numbers on your website, on banners in the brick and mortar, or somewhere on your menu.
 An example would be a sign on a window that says, “We’re hiring!
 Text 4473 for more information.”

 The Bottom Line